simonholzapfel/ffmpeg_scripts/README.md

   A collection of useful scripts.

 # Attention
-  Please keep in mind, most of them are crappy and are just enough for my use cases.
+  Please keep in mind, most of these scripts are barely enough for my usecases and can change anytime.